BeichenSu/Price-Prediction/README.md

 R code for data cleaning and Python code for W2V training and LSTM training.

-This is my Master Thesis topic and my thesis with methology included.
+This is my Master Thesis topic and my thesis with methology and explanation is included.